getsumer/sumer-sdk/README.md

 #### Sumer is the easiest way to track your dapp activity, install and integrate the sumer-sdk within few lines of code  :rocket:

-### Supported chains:
-- Ethereum: Mainnet, Goerli
-- all compatible EVM networks will be added :building_construction:

 ### Install
 ```